Bodiam Castle: Picturesque ruins

 After the Civil War, Powell was made a baronet by Charles II.
 Although it is unrecorded when Bodiam Castle was dismantled (slighted), it was probably after it was bought by Powell.
 During and after the Civil War, many castles were slighted to prevent them from being reused.
 Not all were destroyed completely, and in some cases care was taken not to unnecessarily deface the structure.
 At Bodiam, it was deemed sufficient to dismantle the barbican, the bridges, and the buildings inside the castle.
 When Nathaniel Powell died in 1674 or 1675, Bodiam Castle was passed on to his son, also called Nathaniel.
 After the second Nathaniel, the castle came into the possession of Elizabeth Clitherow, his daughter-in-law.

 In 1722 Sir Thomas Webster bought the castle.
 For over a century, Bodiam Castle and its associated manor descended through the Webster family.
 It was in this period that the site became popular as an early kind of tourist attraction because of its connection with the medieval period.
 The first drawings of Bodiam Castle date from the mid-18th century, when it was depicted as a ruin overgrown with ivy.
 Ruins and medieval buildings such as Bodiam Castle served as an inspiration for the revival in Gothic architecture and the renovation of old structures.

-The third Sir Godfrey Webster began looking for buyers for the castle in 1815, and in 1829 he finally managed to sell it and 24 acre of the surrounding land to John 'Mad Jack' Fuller for £3,000 (£ today).
+Sir Godfrey Webster, 5th Baronet began looking for buyers for the castle in 1815, and in 1829 he finally managed to sell it and 24 acre of the surrounding land to John 'Mad Jack' Fuller for £3,000 (£ today).
 Fuller repaired one of the towers, added new gates to the site, and removed a cottage which had been built within the castle in the 18th century; he is thought to have bought the castle to prevent the Webster family from dismantling it and reusing its materials.
-George Cubitt, later Baron Ashcombe, purchased the castle and its 24 acre from Fuller's grandson in 1849, for over £5,000 (£ today).
+George Cubitt, later Baron Ashcombe, purchased the castle and its 24 acre from Fuller's heir in 1849, for over £5,000 (£ today).
 Cubitt continued the renovations that Fuller started.
 He commissioned the first detailed survey of Bodiam Castle in 1864, and undertook repairs to the tower at the southwest corner of the site, which had almost entirely collapsed.
 Because there was then a fashion for ruins covered in ivy, the vegetation was not removed despite its detrimental effect on the masonry, and the trees which had taken root in the courtyard were left.